kamat-ibm/ibmrecipes/Puppet-4.2.3_rh6_rh7_sl11_sl12.md

      should compile.and_raise_error(Puppet::FileBucket::BucketError, /Got passed new contents/)
         end

-Few testcases needs to be executed as root user and others as puppet user or else the testcases fail.
+Few testcases need to be executed as root user and others as puppet user.

-Execute testcases as root user
+Execute testcases as root user:

 * All the unit testcases except ssl, face, indirector, network related testcases must be executed as root user.
 The other testcases must be executed as puppet user.
 * The integration testcases for provider and type should be executed as root user.